hail-is/hail/infra/gcp/README.md

    Register the predetermined `domain` with a DNS registry.

-   This will be available in GCP cloud console under `Network Services -> Load balancing`.
+   The IP address to use will be available in GCP cloud console under `Network Services -> Load balancing`.
    Click through to the external load balancer and find its IP address.

    Add two records with the same IP address: